awxkee/libblur/README.md

 ### Gaussian blur

 Excellent results.
-Have some improvements, however, slow.
+Have improvements, however, much slower than any approximations slow.
 Use when use need gaussian methods - smoothing, anti-alias, FFT analysis etc.

 Kernel size must be odd.
 Will panic if kernel size is not odd.